 Why Small Business Valuation Based on Revenue Makes Sense

 For small business owners, small business valuation can seem daunting.
 But by using revenue-based valuation, you simplify the process.
 Revenue is a key indicator of your business’s financial health and future potential.
-For businesses with steady, predictable income streams, using revenue as a base for valuation is an effective and easy-to-understand approach.
+For companies with steady, predictable income streams, using revenue as a base for valuation is a practical and easy-to-understand approach.

 When you understand how to value a business based on revenue, you can: